Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Social Skills Training

-Social skills training helps teens with schizophrenia develop the necessary tools to interact more effectively with others.
-This therapy focuses on improving communication, understanding social cues, and managing relationships, which can be challenging for those with schizophrenia.
-Social skills training can equip teens with the confidence and skills to navigate social situations, improving their relationships and quality of life.
+Social skills training helps teens with schizophrenia develop tools for interacting more effectively with others.
+This therapy focuses on improving communication, understanding social cues, and managing relationships, which can be challenging for teenagers with schizophrenia.
+Social skills training equips teens to better navigate social situations, improving their relationships and quality of life.

 How Do I Know if My Teen Needs Schizophrenia Treatment?

 Determining whether your teen needs schizophrenia treatment can be challenging, but early intervention is crucial.
 Below are some key indicators to consider, though this list is not exhaustive.
-Consulting with a mental health professional can provide a clearer understanding of your teen’s needs and the appropriate steps for treatment.
+Consulting with BasePoint Academy can provide a clearer understanding of your teen’s needs and the appropriate steps for treatment.

-Delusions are strong beliefs that aren’t based in reality, like thinking one has special powers or is being persecuted.
-If your teen expresses these types of irrational beliefs and they are affecting their daily life, it’s important to consult with a mental health professional to explore appropriate treatment options.
+• Delusions: Delusions are strong beliefs that aren’t based in reality, like thinking one has special powers or is being persecuted.
+If your teen expresses these types of irrational beliefs and they are affecting their daily life, consult with BasePoint to explore appropriate treatment options.

-Negative symptoms of schizophrenia can include a noticeable decrease in energy, motivation, and interest in daily activities.
-If your teen is exhibiting social withdrawal, neglecting personal hygiene, or showing a lack of emotion, these could be signs of negative symptoms.
-Recognizing these changes and seeking professional help can support your teen in managing these challenging aspects of schizophrenia.
+• Negative Symptoms: Negative symptoms of schizophrenia can include a noticeable decrease in energy, motivation, and interest in daily activities.
+If your teen is exhibiting social withdrawal, neglecting their personal hygiene, or showing a lack of emotion, these could be signs of negative symptoms of schizophrenia.
+Recognizing these changes and seeking professional help can support your teen in managing these challenging aspects of the condition.

 BasePoint Academy Accepts health Insurance